michael-spengler/distributed-ledger-technology-hands-on-lecture/bio-lecturer.md

 ## Philosophie
+### Questions I ask Myself
-Do we enjoy the ride on our planet, in our solar system, in our galaxy which seems to be one of [many](https://nineplanets.org/questions/how-many-galaxies-are-there-in-the-universe/) as much as we can?
+Do we enjoy the ride on our planet, in our solar system, in our galaxy - which seems to be one of [many](https://nineplanets.org/questions/how-many-galaxies-are-there-in-the-universe/) - as much as we can?
-Do we support each others as good as we can?
+Do we support each other as good as we can?
-Do we create fairness and freedom as good as we can?
+Do we support fairness, health and freedom as good as we can?

+### Assumptions
 Transactions of the weak should be private, transactions of the powerful should be public imo.
 Decentralization leads to fairer systems imo.